Mathématique: Chapter 36

 Rush opened his eyes.

-“His EEG is cooling down,” Lam murmured.
-“Are you hearing anything, Dr. Rush?” she asked.
+“His EEG is cooling down,” Lam murmured to herself.
+“Are you hearing anything?” she asked Rush.

 “Key changes?”
 Lam repeated.

-“Changes of key,” Rush clarified with an earnest precision that Young found particularly difficult to take.
+“Changes of key,” Rush clarified with crushingly earnest precision.

 “Okay,” Lam said gently.
 “So you’re still hearing things?”